MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/hybrid-self-service-site-creation.md

 1. Log on to a server in your SharePoint Server farm as the farm administrator.

-2. From your SharePoint Server computer, open a web browser and log on to Microsoft 365 as a global administrator.
+2. From your SharePoint Server computer, open a web browser and log on to Microsoft 365 as a global admin.

-3. In the SharePoint Online Admin Center, click **configure hybrid**.
+3. In the SharePoint Online Admin Center, select **configure hybrid**.

-4. On the hybrid picker page, click **Hybrid Picker**.
+4. On the hybrid picker page, select **Hybrid Picker**.

-5. Follow the wizard and choose **Hybrid self-service site creation** when prompted.
+5. Follow the wizard, and when prompted, select **Hybrid self-service site creation**.

-6. When prompted, choose the web application with which you want to use hybrid self-service site creation.
+6. When prompted, select the web application with which you want to use hybrid self-service site creation.

 When the hybrid picker wizard completes, hybrid self-service site creation will be enabled for the web application that you selected.